 A student who receives a grade of F will be placed on Academic Probation.
 The course in which an F is earned must be retaken the next term the course is offered.
-A student who receives a second F grade will be terminated from the graduate program.
+A student who receives a second F grade will be subject to dismissal from the graduate program.